-- c. in making his recommendation with respect to any demand for a grant, the Governor of Nagaland shall ensure that any money provided by the Government of India out of the Consolidated Fund of India for any specific service or purpose is included in the demand for a grant relating to that service or purpose and not in any other demand; - d. as from such date as the Governor of Nagaland may by public notification in this behalf specify, there shall be established a regional council for the Tuensang district consisting of thirty-five members and the Governor shall in his discretion make rules providing for - i. the composition of the regional council and the manner in which the members of the regional council shall be chosen:
+- c. service or purpose is included in the demand for a grant relating to that service or purpose and not in any other demand; - d. as from such date as the Governor of Nagaland may by public notification in this behalf specify, there shall be established a regional council for the Tuensang district consisting of thirty-five members and the Governor shall in his discretion make rules providing for - i. the composition of the regional council and the manner in which the members of the regional council shall be chosen: